JanviChawla/janvichawla.github.io/content/thoughts/recent lessons from the scroll.md

 **Scale requires trust, not control.** Holding onto every task out of convenience or perfectionism limits everyone involved.
 The better question isn’t “Can I do this?” but “Should I be the one doing this?”
 Delegation isn’t just about reducing workload; it’s an act of belief in others, and a signal that my own time is worth protecting.
 If something can be done by someone else, that’s a form of progress.

-**“Love that for her, want that for me”** reframes desire as celebration and aspiration, not deficiency.
+**“Love that for him/her, want that for me”** reframes desire as celebration and aspiration, not deficiency.
 Envy and I parted ways years ago, but a go-to mantra for these cases will always be a helpful reminder.